 1. Closer to Zero Harm Using Incident Reporting Software

 Implementing an incident reporting system provides healthcare teams with standardized incident reporting tools, clinical rounding tools, and streamlined processes that reduce complexity and redundancy.
 This allows clinical teams to focus on delivering safe, high-quality patient care to get closer to zero harm.

 2. Coordinated Care

-An incident reporting system can reduce errors and improve care coordination by integrating and organizing patient safety information in a centralized location and using standardized language and processes.
+Using technology for incident reporting in healthcare can reduce errors and improve care coordination by integrating and organizing patient safety information in a centralized location and using standardized language and processes.
 It also helps facilitate the distribution of this information to all authorized members of a patient’s care team.

-A centralized technology hub for team collaboration eliminates the departmental siloed approach to assessing quality indicators, while automated email updates about status changes to patient safety, timelines, or action items keep the entire team informed and engaged.
+A centralized patient safety technology hub for team collaboration eliminates the departmental siloed approach to assessing quality indicators, while automated email updates about status changes to patient safety, timeliness, or action items keep the entire team informed and engaged.